42BV/docker-openstack-client/README.md

 ### Heat Orchestration Templates

 Using templates to launch a stack:
-- Run openstack-client in "Detached Mode"
+- Run openstack-client in "Detached Mode" as described above.
-- When referencing Heat Orchestration Templates (HOT), note that the workdir inside the container is also `/etc/openstack`.
+- When referencing Heat Orchestration Templates, note that the workdir inside the container is `/etc/openstack`.

 ```
 docker exec openstack-client openstack stack create -t /etc/openstack/<template.yaml> <stack_name>